cdsittampalam/documentation/docs/Deposit & Withdraw.md

 You receive a notification as soon as the trade initiator has authorised the withdrawal.

-The mobile app shows you a screen asking you to approve or reject the transaction.
+The phone app shows you a screen asking you to approve or reject the transaction.
 The screen shows:

-*   the name associated with the withdrawal.
+*   the name linked to the recipient address.

-*   the trade initiator.
+*   the name of the trade initiator.

 *   the reference number for the withdrawal.

 *   the expiry date and time for approval.

-You can also view more details of the withdrawal address including:
+You can also view more details of the withdrawal address under the Show Detail arrow including:

-*   the name linked with the withdrawal.

 *   the fund of the withdrawal.

 *   the destination wallet name.

-*   the wallet address.
+*   the alphanumeric string of the wallet address.

 *   the email address and network alias of the trade initiator.

 *   the date and time the transaction was initiated.

 *   the date and time in which the transaction will expire.

-*   the reference number for the withdraw,

 *   details of the Qredo fee